Ballroom Dancing = Partnership

 The Viennese Waltz is the oldest and most elegant of the Smooth dances.

-It was first developed in Vienna as a fast-paced dance to the music of Johann Strauss.
+It was first developed in Vienna as a fast-paced dance to Johann Strauss’s music.
 The Viennese Waltz is characterized by quick motion as couples spin around the dance floor.

 Rhythm Dances of American Style of Ballroom Dancing